 AQUA Alert: Monsey Law Firm of Wohl & Fruchter LLP Investigating Sale of Evoqua Water Technologies to Xylem

-MONSEY, N.Y., Jan.
+/EIN News/ -- MONSEY, N.Y., Jan.
 23, 2023 (GLOBE NEWSWIRE) -- The law firm of Wohl & Fruchter LLP is investigating whether the directors of Evoqua Water Technologies Corp.
-AQUA ("Evoqua") acted in the best interests of Evoqua shareholders in approving the sale of Evoqua to Xylem, Inc. ("Xylem") in an all-stock transaction pursuant to which 0.480 shares of Xylem will be exchanged for each share of Evoqua.
-However, Xylem's stock price is down today on the news, which has substantially reduced the value of the deal to Evoqua shareholders.
+(NYSE: AQUA) (“Evoqua”) acted in the best interests of Evoqua shareholders in approving the sale of Evoqua to Xylem, Inc. (“Xylem”) in an all-stock transaction pursuant to which 0.480 shares of Xylem will be exchanged for each share of Evoqua.
+However, Xylem’s stock price is down today on the news, which has substantially reduced the value of the deal to Evoqua shareholders.

 If you remain an Evoqua shareholder and have questions about your legal rights, you may contact our firm at the following link to discuss your options at no charge: